the-unrealist/the-unrealist/drafts/git.md

 Double check the list to confirm that all of your `.uasset`, `.umap`, and source code files are included in the commit.

+In contrast with `git status`, using `git lfs status` lets us verify that binary files will be handled by LFS rather than Git.
 We can see from the output that these two files are handled by LFS:

 ```
 Content/Characters/MyCharacter.uasset (LFS: 014069f)